-Animal Feed From Food Waste Process: Turning Food Waste Into Animal Feed
+Animal Feed From Food Waste Process 🐖 – Turning Food Waste Into Animal Feed

-Nearly every developed country wastes huge amounts of food – i.e. the ABC even reports that Australia wastes c.40% of the food that it produces.
-This is from many reasons – such as supermarkets etc throwing away unsold food – to households throwing out uneaten food.
-In today’s blog we will look at the potential for creating animal feed from food waste process.
+Animal Feed From Food Waste Process 🐖: nearly every developed country wastes huge amounts of food.
+In fact, the ABC even reported that Australia wastes approximately 40 per cent of the food that it produces.
+This comes from many reasons such as supermarkets or other food establishments throwing away unsold food to households throwing out uneaten food.
+In today’s blog, we will look at the potential of creating animal feeds from food waste processes.

-“‘If we look at the potato industry, 40 per cent of the produce is thrown out, which is mostly because of cosmetic standards,” Dr Lapidge said.
+“‘If we look at the potato industry, 40 per cent of the produce is thrown out, which is mostly because of cosmetic standards,’ Dr Lapidge said.”

 A bit about Waster

-- Additionally, the food production business saves lots of money on organic waste services – or even general waste.
+- Additionally, the food production business saves lots of money on organic waste services – even general waste!

 There are lots of moves to increase food provision for animal swill.
-Woolworths for example has increased it’s stock feeding programme:
+Woolworths, for example, has increased its stock feeding programme:

-“The program has been running nationally for over 10 years and, to date, over 600 farmers and community groups from around the country have joined, using surplus food for stock feed and on-farm compost.”
+“The program has been running nationally for over 10 years and, to date, over 600 farmers and community groups from around the country have joined, using surplus food for stock feed and on-farm compost.

-“The program has also helped Woolworths record a year-on-year reduction of 8 per cent in food waste sent to landfill over the past three years.”
+“The program has also helped Woolworths record a year-on-year reduction of 8 per cent in food waste sent to landfill over the past three years.